Petri Nygård: Early life

-Petri Laurila is of Sweden-Finnish origin: he was born in Kristianstad, Sweden, and spent his childhood in Sweden.
+Laurila is of Sweden-Finnish origin: he was born in Kristianstad, Sweden, to Finnish parents and spent his childhood in Sweden.
 After serving briefly in the army, he moved to Chicago and eventually to Finland, residing in Tampere and Helsinki.
-He found initial success in his online release Vitun Suomirokki in 2000 on "Poko Rekords" going platinum with sales of 17,000 copies.
+He found initial success in his online release Vitun Suomirokki in 2000 on Poko Rekords going platinum with sales of 17,000 copies.
 The follow-up single entitled "Kanava Nolla (antakaa mun olla)" was also successful selling 9,000 copies.
 His debut studio album Mun levy! went gold with sale of 25,000 copies.

 Nuera

-Petri Laurila started his career as part of the rap duo Nuera.
+Laurila started his career as part of the rap duo Nuera.
 He was known as an MC under the alias Dream whereas his partner in the band was Henry Kaprali known as Skem.
 They were active in the 1990s releasing several cassettes through Open Records.
 They also collaborated with other artists on the record label.

-In 2004-2004, both Dream and Skem joined DJ K2 in "YleX" weekly radio show featuring rap and R&B artists.
+In 2004, both Dream and Skem joined DJ K2 in YleX weekly radio show featuring rap and R&B artists.

 Travis Bicle

-The duo disbanded as Henry Kapralin (Skem) moved to New York City going into music production with "Turnin' Records".
+The duo disbanded as Henry Kaprali (Skem) moved to New York City going into music production with Turnin' Records.